PantelisAndrianakis/Breezy/documentation/types/maps.md

 counts.put("apples", counts.get("apples") + 1);   // Overwrite with 4.
 ```

 Map keys may be any integer type, `string`, an `enum`, an object, or a [record](records.md); values can be any type.
 Integer and string keys match by value.
-Enum and plain object keys match by **identity** (reference equality) - a distinct but structurally-equal object is a different key, the same as Java's `IdentityHashMap`.
+Enum and plain object keys match by **identity** (reference equality) - a distinct but structurally-equal object is a different key.
 A [record](records.md) key matches by **value**: a rebuilt, structurally-equal record finds the same entry.

 ---